 The beauty of being my own boss is that I can do whatever I want with my business.
 I can shape it with my goals and morals.
 I can try and use it for a force for good.
 There’s always more steps I can take though.
 I hope that my business continues to grow to be sustainable in every way it can be.

 If you have suggestions for how I can improve, or any questions on how to make your business more sustainable.
 Get in touch and we can help eachother 🙂

-For the second video I covered the bizarre phenomenon of Screaming Skulls.
-A distinctly English folklore there are tales of human skulls the owners of which have requested them to remain in the places they inhabited in life.
+For my second video I covered the bizarre phenomenon of Screaming Skulls.
+A distinctly English folklore, there are tales of human skulls the owners of which have requested them to remain in the places they inhabited in life.
 It’s believed to be linked to Celtic beliefs about the importance of the head.
 Some believed the skulls to be a good luck heirloom to be passed down for generations to ensure the fortune of the family.
 In this video we looked at three tales of screaming skulls.

 Anne Griffith, The Screaming Skull of Burton Agnes Hall

 Katherine ‘Anne’ Griffith was the youngest of three sisters living at Burton Agnes Hall, East Riding of Yorkshire.
 Daughters of Sir Henry Griffith, Anne was besotted with the building her father had erected.
 She believed it to be the most beautiful house ever built.
 One day, not long after the completion of the work, Anne fell victim of a violent mugging, less than a mile from their home.
 Anne was brought home to the hall suffering from a blow to the head sustained during the attack.
 She asked her sisters to promise her that once she died they would remove her head from her body and keep it within the walls of the home she loved so much.
 Days after the attack, poor Anne died of her injuries.
 However, the sisters broke their promise and Anne’s body was buried whole in the churchyard.